ricardosalveti/systemready-template/README.md

         /SCT_RUN
         /sdei_results

-For ACS-ES and ACS-IR, under the 'acs-results' partition:
+For ACS-ES and ACS-IR, under the `acs_results` partition:

     /fwts
     /linux